eamena-project/eamenaR/README.md

 ## Boxplots

+The The [`geojson_boxplot()`](https://eamena-project.github.io/eamenaR/doc/geojson_boxplot) function creates boxplots.
 Path lengths, or areas, can be visualized in a boxplot, stratified by routes or not.
 With areas (`stat = area`, by default), each dot represents an heritage place.
 With path lenghts (`stat = dist`), each dot represent a segment length between two neighbouring caravanserails.

 ```
 geojson_boxplot(stat = "area")